zanbaldwin/playing-around-with-symfony-http-preloading/README.md

             // Specify in the options you want Link header suggestions to be preloaded.
             ['extra' => ['fetch_preload' => true]]
         );
-        // We know every book has a price endpoint, so we can request it immediately instead of waiting for the content
+        // We know every book has a price endpoint, so we can request it immediately
-        // to know which URL to request.
+        // instead of waiting for the content to know which URL to request.
         $priceResponse = $this->http->request(
             Request::METHOD_GET,
             'http://localhost:8000/book/1/price',
             [],
-            // In order to use the cache, specify the original request that this preload came from.
-This is to ensure
+            // In order to use the cache, specify the original request that this
-            // that preload requests aren't "global", they belong to a specific original request.
+            // preload came from.
+This is to ensure that preload requests aren't
+            // "global", they belong to a specific original request.
             $bookResponse
         );

-        // The first chunk of the book request body arrives, meaning the headers are parsed for preload links.
-It sees
+        // The first chunk of the book request body arrives, meaning the headers are
+        // parsed for preload links.
+It sees that "http://localhost:8000/book/1/price"
-        // that "http://localhost:8000/book/1/price" has already been made as a sub-request of books, so uses that from
+        // has already been made as a sub-request of books, so uses that from the
-        // the in-memory cache instead of making a new request.
+        // in-memory cache instead of making a new request.

-        // Once you're done making requests (bringing them into scope), remove references from the cache so the
+        // Once you're done making requests (bringing them into scope), remove references
-        // destructors behave as expected ($bookResponse and $priceResponse will still be usable in the scope of this
+        // from the cache so the destructors behave as expected ($bookResponse and
+        // $priceResponse will still be usable in the scope of this method).
-        // method).
         $this->http->clearPreloadedCache($bookResponse, $priceResponse);

         return new JsonResponse([